JoonghyunAn/flask-mini-app/README.md

 # flask-mini-app repository
 ### Various Flask Apps
-- Image detector with pretrained model in development.
+- Image detector with pretrained model finished development.
-- May The Best Player Win is the project that is on a planning phase.
+- For the next step, it needs to be deployed.